 LET TRAVELKATZ PLAN YOUR MARYLAND VACATION PACKAGE

 Travelkatz will put together a Maryland Vacation Package custom tailored just for you.
 We handle all aspects of your trip so you can sit back, relax and enjoy.
-We provide two options for every state in the USA consisting of the state capital and the Natural Wonder.
+We provide three options for every state in the USA.
 If you have any questions or concerns please don’t hesitate in contacting us.

 Dubbed “Providence” by the Puritans, Annapolis was renamed in 1694 to honor Princess Anne, heir to the English throne, and later Queen of England.
 To this day, Queen Anne’s royal badge, with a crown hovering above entwined thistle and rose (symbols of Scotland and England), appears on the Annapolis flag.